Create and use Asana templates

 - To use your templates, create a new project by clicking the + button in the top bar.

 - Click the Templates tab in the new project screen.
-Your custom templates will be organized by team.
+Your custom templates will be organized by team in a tab with your Organization's name.

 Use Asana-created templates